jpbecotte/bridge-agreements/conventions/texas-tranfers.md

 This convention is very usefull to prevent or (better) stop opponents to put their nose in the auction.
 So it should always be ON.
 So the 4♦ and 4♥ will never be part of Lebenshol.

+When opponent interfere, the system is ON till 3♠
-Example: 2NT - (3♥) - 4♥ is a texas transfer to hearts with 6 spades, game forcing
+Example: 1NT/2NT - (3♥) - 4♥ is a texas transfer to hearts with 6 spades, game forcing
+if opponent bid 4♦, X = transfer to ♥, 4♥ = transfer to ♠
+if opponent bid 4♥, X = transfer to ♠
+if opponent bid 4NT showing minors, X = prepare to penalty, 5♦ = transfer to ♥, 5♥ = transfer to ♠

 ## To Discuss